YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

 -------

 The Mojito CLI utility also lets you use YUI Test to unit tests for mojit code.
 Fortunately, Mojito comes with some YUI Test code for you to use.
-We’ll go into detail about how to write tests in the Testing module.
+We'll go into detail about how to write tests in the Testing module.

-For now, let’s look at how to invoke tests with the test command.
+For now, let's look at how to invoke tests with the test command.
 To run unit tests for all of your mojits, use the following:

 ``$ mojito test app``